Omurice Recipe With Delicious Demi-Glace Sauce

 You definitely should try this amazing Japanese dish at home!
-Omurice, basically fried rice wrapped in an omelet, is one of the Japanese favorites and served at many restaurants.
+Omurice, basically fried rice wrapped in an omelet, is one of Japan's favorite and is served at many restaurants.
 You can easily make it with simple ingredients at home.

 What is Omurice

-The basic omurice consists of simple ingredients, eggs, chicken, vegetables, rice, ketchup, and sauce.
-The rice is often wrapped with eggs or topped with soft-cooked omelet which later is sliced in the middle to open (called "tampopo omurice").
-When they make omurice at home, eggs are usually cooked and just slid over the rice because it is much easier.
+The basic omurice consists of simple ingredients: eggs, chicken, vegetables, rice, ketchup, and a sauce.
+The rice is often wrapped with eggs or topped with a soft-cooked omelet which later is sliced in the middle to open (called "tampopo omurice").
+When people make omurice at home, the omelette is usually simply placed over the rice because it is much easier.

 Ingredients (1 serving)

 -20g mixed vegetables (optional)

 -2tbsp butter (1 for eggs and 1 for rice)

 -2tbsp okonomi (sweet and savory sauce) or Japanese-style Worcester sauce (may be available at an Asian supermarket).
 This can be substituted by an HP sauce.